 The latest time for completion is often amended by the seller where he also has an onward purchase.
 If the time is 2pm in both his sale and his purchase contract then he runs the risk of receiving funds on his sale at, say, 13.59, meaning the buyer is not in breach, yet he cannot get funds to his seller by 14.00, thus placing him in breach of his purchase contract.
 He should therefore ask for an earlier time in his sale contract, say 13.00, which his gives him the time to complete his purchase.

-It is normal for a common sense approach to be taken on completion, so that as long as everyone receives their keys and money before close of business and no one suffers a loss, no action will be taken even if monies are received after the contract time, however a seller is still within his rights to serve a notice to complete if there is a breach and this will sometimes happen.
+It is normal for a common sense approach to be taken on completion, so that as long as everyone receives their keys and money before close of business and no one suffers a loss, no action will be taken even if monies are received after the contract time, however a seller is still within his rights to claim interest at the contract rate if there is a breach and this will sometimes happen.

 6.2 Arrangements and Time